Wednesday January 20, 2021 | VICTORIA, BC

 Meanwhile, all public health protocols must be maintained in order to keep pressing down the curve, i.e. physical distancing, frequently hand washing, wearing a mask, no gatherings, household-only socializing, and staying home if feeling ill.

 Next BC COVID update:

 The next steps in BC’s COVID-19 immunization plan will be announced on Friday morning January 22, by Premier John Horgan.

 Premier Horgan will be accompanied by Health Minister Adrian Dix, Provincial Health Officer Dr Bonnie Henry, and Dr Penny Ballem who was recently assigned to the post of executive lead of the BC immunization rollout.

-The 10:30 am livestreamed media teleconference about COVID-19 — now deep in the second wave — will be available at the usual online portals:
+The 10:30 am livestreamed media teleconference about COVID-19 will be available at the usual online portals: